giellalt/giellalt.github.io/keyboards/icons/Icons.md

 # Other tidbits

-To convert the large-resolutio png with alpha to a useful iTunes art, do as follows:
+To convert the large-resolution png with alpha to a useful iTunes art, do as follows:

 ```